danielsincere/qmk_firmware/keyboards/crkbd/keymaps/fullqueuedeveloper/README.md

 # The `fullqueuedeveloper` Layout

-This layout offers Miryoku with a plain layer for gaming (no tap-mods).
+This layout offers a slightly modified Miryoku with a plain Colemak layer for gaming (no tap-mods).

-This layout is based on Miryoku, the default Sofle layout, and other tricks.
+This layout is based on Miryoku, the default Sofle layout, and a few other tricks.

+## Build and install

     make crkbd:fullqueuedeveloper && make crkbd:fullqueuedeveloper:dfu